infodump01/LE-Scouter/README.md

 ## Credits

 * Script by [infodump01](https://github.com/infodump01)
-* Inspired by FF Scouter
+* Inspired by the Torn Scouter, FF Scouter, and Torn scripting communities.

 Contributions, bug reports, and suggestions are welcome—open an [issue](https://github.com/infodump01/LE-Scouter/issues) or submit a PR!